pkemkes/ctf-challenges/crypto/README.md

     environment:
         - DIFFICULTY=1
         - KEY=MLKJIHGFEDCBAZYXWVUTSRQPON
-        - TEXT_TO_DECRYPT=But now nobody really will ever know the flag{still-not-so-secure} with this even securer cipher.
+        - TEXT_TO_DECRYPT=But now nobody really will ever know the flag{still-not-so-secure} with this even more secure cipher.
     ports:
-        - "80:80"
+        - "8081:80"
 ```

 ## Screenshot: